• Skip to main content

 • Leave the mini muffins to cool for five minutes in the tin before gently removing them and transferring them to a wire rack to cool completely.

-• Prepare the drizzle by combining all the ingredients together and stirring well.
+• Prepare the drizzle by combining 100 grams icing sugar, 3 tbsp Canadian maple syrup, 0.25 tsp Madagascar bourbon vanilla bean paste and 1 pinch ground cinnamon together and stirring well.
 Drizzle over the cooled cakes/loaf and leave to set.

 Notes